earthcube/scheduler/docs/README.md

 The key elements are:

-* sources to configuration and then the creation of the archive files that are loaded and used to load into the Gleaner and Nabu tools
+* sources to configuration  to load into the Gleaner and Nabu tools, and push to the triplestore.
+These are now stored in an s3 location
+  * gleaner configuration. a list of sources to load
+  * tenant configuration. a list communities, and which sources they load
 * The Dagster set which loads three containers to support workflow operations
 * The Gleaner Architecture images which loads three or more containers to support
   * s3 object storage